 The gulls seemed to swarm around the rapidly approaching figure.
 He was riding with wild abandoned toward the two of them.

-“Something is wrong,” Katherine said quickly, “I’ll have to go, will you be OK walking back?”
+“Something is wrong,” Katherine said quickly, “I’ll have to go.
+You will have to walk back, you’ll be fine.”

-Anna smiled, trying to recreate the same expression that Katherine gave her moments ago.
+Anna smiled back, trying to recreate the same expression that Katherine gave her moments ago.

-“That’s Ivan, my little brother,” she said.
+“That’s my brother,” she said, indicating the small boy on horseback rapidly approaching.
 “Maybe he’s coming for me.”

-The rider stormed toward them with reckless abandon///SHOW ME///.
-Ivan was a decent rider, Anna knew, but he was raw and he was riding Storm, a massive, just barely tame horse.
-He should have never been on him, only Anna a few Horsemasters had ridden him before.
+The rider stormed toward them.
+Ivan was a decent rider, Anna knew, but he was skinny and awkward.
+Plus he was riding Storm, a massive, just barely tame horse.
+He should have never been on him, only Anna and a few other’s had ridden him before.

 “By the darkness,” Anna swore as the horse and rider arrived.
-They both had to move quickly away as they barreled through them.
+Anna and Katherine both had to move quickly out of the way as the horse and rider barreled past them.

-Ivan tried to control the horse but they both turned and he was almost thrown from the saddle.
-Anna quickly dropped the starfish into her belt pouch and approached them.
+Ivan tried to control the horse and they turned, almost throwing him from the saddle.
+Anna quickly dropped the starfish into her belt pouch and approached them with her arms up.

 Anna finally got a hold of this bridle and pulled hard, lifting herself off the ground as Storm pulled back.
-But she was finally able to get to him, and look at him.
+But she was finally able to touch him, and look into his eyes.

 “Annie!”
 Katherine shrieked, but Anna forgot she was there.

-The horse was two thousand pounds of muscle and steam and Anna was REALLY LIGHT.
-But she held on tight to the bridle.
+The horse was two thousand pounds of muscle and Anna was a tiny, insignificant load to him.
+But she held on tight to the reins as he lifted her off the ground again.

 “It’s OK,” she cooed to the horse, scanning the beach for her brother and her mentor.
 They both appeared to be alright and conversing several feet away from her.